SurniaUlula/wpsso-plm/readme.txt

 * To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).

-* To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location) (Pro / Premium version).
+* To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location) (Premium add-on).

 Note that the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on is required to select a place / location for an organization / local business.